Best Garage Heaters for Cosy Workplaces (Reviews) in 2023

 Price: £ | Dimensions: 16 cm x 20.5 cm x 32.2 cm | Heat Modes: Fully adjustable thermostatic control and dual heat mode | Watts: 2,000W | Material: Strong durable ABS plastic and metal | Finish: Black

 Positive Temperature Coefficient is a special technology that opts away from resistance wire and instead uses ceramic stones or chips.
 In other words, PTC heaters will only create enough heat output to fill the desired space, keeping you comfortable and your bills reasonable.
-While running a powerful space heater on for many hours on end can waste a lot of energy and money, it’s a breath of fresh air that Garden Mile is designed with this in mind.
+While running a powerful garage workshop heater on for many hours on end can waste a lot of energy and money, it’s a breath of fresh air that Garden Mile is designed with this in mind.

 Price: £ | Dimensions: 19.5 cm x 18 cm x 29 cm | Heat Modes: 2 | Watts: 1,000W or 2,000W | Material: Metal | Finish: Green

 “Durability” is the operative word when it comes to this fantastic garage heater.
 Our tests showed that it heats up a standard single garage quickly, and features a convenient handle for easy portability.
 We’re not saying you should try, but the metal frame looks like it could stop a low-calibre bullet.

 A fan is included for efficient heat distribution, and the unit itself is exceptionally easy to clean.
 Moreover, we were pleased to see that this garage workshop heater is odourless and doesn’t dry out the air too much.
 We loved that its operation couldn’t be simpler, either: Half power or full power—it’s just that simple.